Guardian-Development/FASTEngine/README.md

 # FASTEngine
-A FAST engine implementation in go
+A FAST engine implementation in go.